soccertrack/funfacts/README.md

 ### 04. Javascript call and apply are similar except ...
-The apply method is similar to the call method, except that call takes arguments individually, whereas apply takes them as an array.
-It's useful when you want to invoke a function with a specific context and a variable number of arguments provided in an array-like structure.
-Making it more dynamic and decide at runtime.
+The apply method in JavaScript is akin to the call method, with a notable difference: while call takes arguments individually, apply takes them in the form of an array.
+This makes it a valuable choice when you need to invoke a function with a defined context and a variable number of arguments supplied within an array-like structure.
+It enhances dynamism by allowing decisions to be made at runtime regarding the arguments being passed.

 ```javascript
 function greet(foo) {